uutzinger/BioMedicalSensorBoard/SPO2_Board/README.md

 *Electronic components without DB9 connecter are $12 per board.

-**The DB9 connector was soldered on manually.
+**The DB9 connector was soldered on manually after receiving the populated board.

 ## Test Software &#128187;
 Test software is located in the Arduino folder.